 A big change in the family room resulted from our approach to the rug.
 Previously, a series of small scale oriental rugs were scattered throughout the space which made the room feel too disjointed; we repurposed them in other rooms.
 Incorporating a single custom-sized natural floor covering - large enough to include the whole space – unified all the activity areas and allowed the eyes to rest on the view, the patterns, and the colors.

-For the owner’s suite we wanted to create a soft cocoon in our client’s favorite color: periwinkle blue.
-She wanted an upholstered headboard but also to have her king size bed positioned between the two windows.
-A commercially available king size headboard would not fit.
-We developed a design that includes a dramatic custom-made pull-tufted headboard architecturally inserted between the trim of the two windows.
-To feature a piece of art of the shore at sunrise, we suspended it over the headboard from brass brackets.
-The client’s antique bedside tables and dressers remain.
-Linen drapes for two walls meet in the corner and extend our grayed periwinkle blue paint color in soft folds of fabric.
-On either side of the headboard we installed top-down bottom-up Roman shades of the same material.
-Because our client’s dog sleeps on her bed at night, we commissioned a washable bed scarf out of the extra fabric from her custom-made linen/cotton bedspread.
-An undyed natural wool woven rug is super plush and soft under bare feet.
+For the owner’s suite we created a soft cocoon in our client’s favorite color: periwinkle blue.
+She wanted an upholstered headboard with her bed positioned between the two windows.
+A commercially available king size headboard would not fit so we designed a dramatic pull-tufted headboard and had it inserted between the trim of the two windows.
+We then suspended her artwork over the headboard from brass brackets.
+Again, linen window treatments extend our weathered paint color in soft folds.
+An un-dyed natural wool rug cut to size is super plush under bare feet.

 An interior designer’s tasks often include helping clients with spatial changes that coincide with life transitions.
 We came into this client’s life after a loss and wanted to create a space that would support her going forward.
 Her favorite parts of her home remain the same – the stunning views, her antique books, pictures of her family – but replacing the dark and outdated are soothing colors and cozy textures that combine in a home that reflects her, now.